Los Angeles teacher Ed Gray learns an important lesson about giving back.

 Through WE Volunteer Now, the spark has been lit and the philosophy of service has taken on a momentum of its own for The City School students.
 “How do you make an impact?” he muses thoughtfully.
 “For each other, for the school, community and the globe, we can only give our time.”

-Together with partners like Allstate Foundation Good Starts Young, WE is empowering youth to change the world, one impact at a time.
+Together with partners like The Allstate Foundation, WE is empowering youth to change the world, one impact at a time.
 Join the next generation of change-makers and make a difference today: Take action.